danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 The combination of Stripe Test Clocks (for realistic time simulation), the Stripe CLI (for local webhook forwarding), and letter_opener (for instant email preview) creates a feedback loop that's almost as fast as running unit tests, but with the fidelity of a production environment.

-One other takeaway: my AI coding assistant's first answer — and second, and third — was to curl a hand-crafted payload at the endpoint.
-It took some back-and-forth, almost arguing, before it acknowledged that a proper end-to-end simulation was possible and worth building.
-AI tools are genuinely useful here, but they'll sometimes anchor on a simplistic answer.
-It's worth pushing past it.
+One other takeaway: AI coding assistants will sometimes anchor on the simplest possible answer.
+It's worth pushing past it to discover if a more thorough approach exists.

 ## Summary